Xanthomonas vasicola pv. vasculorum (bacterial leaf streak of corn)

 Currently, there are no effective bactericides recommended for control of bacterial leaf streak or gummosis.

-Xvv infects a wide range of corn varieties, including field (dent) maize, sweetcorn, seed corn and popcorn, and there are no major (qualitative) resistance genes known.
+Xvv infects a wide range of maize varieties, including field (dent) maize, sweetcorn, seed maize and popcorn, and there are no major (qualitative) resistance genes known.
 Some corn varieties appear to have partial resistance, and research is underway to identify the genetic basis of this resistance toward breeding resistant varieties.
 Five genomic regions associated with partial resistance have been mapped (Qiu et al., 2020).

 Monitoring and Surveillance